 Either way, the man we are interested in served as Chancellor of Scotland in 1306, and again from 1308 to 1328, and was Abbot of Arbroath Abbey from 1310 to 1328.
 He went on to serve as Bishop of the Isles from 1328 until his death in 1331.

-The Declaration of Arbroath was a letter addressed to Pope John XXII and signed by fifty-one magnates and nobles of Scotland.
+The Declaration of Arbroath was a letter addressed to Pope John XXII and signed by most of the great and good of early 14th Century Scotland.
 It was dated 6 April 1320 and its aim was to get the Pope to overturn the 1305 Papal recognition of England's supremacy over Scotland, and the excommunication of Robert the Bruce: both of which had followed Bruce's murder of John Comyn in Greyfriars Church in Dumfries.
 The document drew on legal and historical arguments made by Baldred Bisset which had won papal favour for the Scottish cause in the years around 1300, and listed atrocities committed by the English.
 It also went much further, introducing the idea of a king who could only rule with the approval of his people, and said that in Scotland it was the people themselves who were sovereign, and not the monarch as in England.

 The Declaration is perhaps best known for its ringing and oft quoted reference to freedom: "...for, as long as but a hundred of us remain alive, never will we on any conditions be brought under English rule.
 It is in truth not for glory, nor riches, nor honours that we are fighting, but for freedom for that alone, which no honest man gives up but with life itself."